RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity: Introduction

 \section{Introduction}

-Imagine a researcher working against a crucial paper submission deadline when they receive an urgent call about their child's high fever, requiring an emergency room visit---should they prioritize being a dedicated researcher or a caring parent?
+Imagine a researcher working against a crucial paper submission deadline when they receive an urgent call about their child's high fever, requiring an emergency room visit.
+Should they prioritize being a dedicated researcher or a caring parent?
 This is a classic example of \textbf{role conflict}, where the expectations of multiple social roles clash and cannot all be fulfilled simultaneously.
-While this particular scenario might seem to have an obvious resolution favoring the child, the complexity deepens when we consider variations: what if, instead of a paper deadline, the researcher faces an imminent dissertation defense that determines their career trajectory?
-Such specific changes in situational urgency can dramatically shift the moral calculus, revealing how role conflicts are influenced by competing social factors, including personal preferences, cultural expectations, and situational urgency.

-As large language models (LLMs) are increasingly deployed in personalized advisory systems~\citep{takayanagi2025generative}, automated decision-making in healthcare and governance~\citep{linhealthgpt, kim2025measuring}, and social simulation~\citep{vezhnevets2023generative}, they inevitably encounter role conflicts and must navigate competing social expectations.
-When a user asks an LLM whether to attend a crucial work meeting or take their sick friend to the hospital, the model must implicitly weigh the priorities of a responsible employee against those of a loyal friend.
-Understanding how LLMs resolve these competing demands---and what biases may be embedded in their decisions---is crucial for ensuring equitable AI assistance in real-world applications.
+Unlike factual queries or clear-cut moral violations, these dilemmas lack a single ground truth.
+The right decision depends on multiple contextual aspects.
+For instance, while the initial scenario would normally call for prioritizing the role of the parent, the decision could be reversed if the paper deadline is crucial for their career trajectory, and the researcher's partner can easily take care of the sick child.
+In most cases, role conflicts cannot be resolved by following static rules but by weighing dynamic social factors.